edheltzel/flightdeck-parcel/README.md

 #### Install Dependencies

-> You can swap `pnpm` in favor of `yarn` or `npm` - but I would suggest enabling Node's corepack this way you do not need to manage your install a separate package manager for Node and all the `pnpm` commands work out-of-the-box.
+> You can swap `pnpm` in favor of `yarn` or `npm` - but I would suggest enabling Node's [corepack](https://nodejs.org/api/corepack.html) this way you do not need to manage or install a separate package manager for Node and all the `pnpm` commands work out-of-the-box.

 Read more about Corepack on Node's documentation site - [Node Docs](https://nodejs.org/api/corepack.html)